How to Become an Elementary Education Teacher

 If you’re passionate about teaching elementary school, it’s best to begin by enrolling in a quality BS in Elementary Education program.

 Positive learning experiences in elementary school can help shape the future success of young learners, academically as well as professionally and personally.
 As an elementary education teacher, you would have the opportunity to play that pivotal role—helping to shape and nurture students during their most formative years.
 Elementary education teachers generally teach students in kindergarten through grade 6, with ages ranging from 5 to 13 years old.

-Since requirements for licensure can vary, it is important to confirm the requirements where you plan to teach.
+It’s important to note that not all education degree programs can prepare you to become a licensed educator.
+Also, since requirements for licensure can vary, it is important to confirm the requirements where you plan to teach.
 To do so, contact your state’s department of education prior to enrolling in any licensure preparation or endorsement program.

 Although all 50 states require a bachelor’s degree to teach in elementary education, some also require graduate degree, such as an MS in Education degree.
 Check with your state’s department of education on this important point as well.

 3. Apply for a certificate from the department of education.

 Once you have met all the teaching licensure requirements, you need to apply for a certificate from the department of education in your state.
 As a licensed and certified teacher, you are qualified to get a job as a teacher in any public school located in your state.
 If at any time you decide to teach in a different state, you will want to confirm the policies on reciprocity for out-of-state teacher certification.

 The market for elementary school teachers is projected to grow 4% from 2019 to 2029.
 The median annual wage for elementary school teachers, except special education, was $59,420 in May 2019.
 The lowest 10% earned less than $37,420, and the highest 10% earned more than $90,180.1